FEATURED POST

 So, what does The Creature represent?

-In my mind, it represents large aquatic nymphs and invertebrates.
+In my mind, it represents large aquatic nymphs.

 It could also appear as a crayfish, I suppose.